 How EEG Works:

 EEG is a safe and painless procedure.
-The electrodes placed on the scalp pick up electrical activity from the brain cells (neurons) inside your brain and forward it to a machine where they are displayed as a series of lines recorded on a moving paper or displayed on a computer screen.
+The electrodes placed on the scalp pick up electrical activity from the brain cells (neurons) inside your brain and forward it to a machine, where they are displayed as a series of lines recorded on a moving paper or displayed on a computer screen.
 After getting the results, the technician will take the electrodes off.
 A doctor who specializes in the brain, such as a neurologist, will analyse the recordings of your brain wave pattern.

-Why EEG Performed?
+Why is EEG Performed?